cmhume/eCommerce_Business_Trends/README.md

 **Selected Topic:** Brazilian eCommerce Business Trends

 In this project, we will analyze customer orders placed between 2016-2018 from sellers on the Brazilian eCommerce platform [Olist Store](https://olist.com/).
 From this data, we will first determine the number of customers by geographic region (looking at zip code prefix, city, and state), most popular products, number of repeat customers and purchases, and total purchases by date.
-After data cleaning and initial analysis, we will use machine learning to make predictions on customer behavior, providing sellers on Olist the opportunity to increase sales and their customer base.
+After data cleaning and initial analysis, we will use machine learning to make predictions on customer behavior, providing sellers on Olist the opportunity to increase sales and customer base.

 **Description of our source of data:**